AndrewMcg2309/ProceduralSpace/README.md

 # Description of the project

 This Unity Application represents going through hyperspace passing planets but also with audio visuals.
+Its uses particle systems, trail renderers, audio synhronizers, canvases and background rendering images to provide a hyperspace visual with music.
+For this assignment I really went after using Unitys implemented features such as particle systems and trail renderers.

+The initial plan was to create a procedural space environment but as we learned about audio visualizers after, I was compelled to change it up.

 # Instructions for use